angelgcuartero/raylib_pong_c/README.md

 # Raylib Pong
 **Pong game created with raylib**

-Just a test for checking old school game development with plain C and raylib.
+Just a test with plain C and raylib.
+Checking old school game development!